Flipped-May/Flipped-May.github.io/_pages/about.md

 Hello, I am Jiahao Yuan, currently studying Artificial Intelligence at <a href="https://www.ecnu.edu.cn/">East China Normal University (ECNU)</a>.
 I received my bachelor’s degree in Computer Science and Technology from <a href="https://www.usst.edu.cn/">University of Shanghai for Science and Technology (USST)</a>.

-My research interests broadly lie in **enhancing reasoning capabilities of LLMs/MLLMs through post-training, and aligning model capabilities across tasks and behaviors** robustly in complex real-world environments.
+My research interests broadly lie in **enhancing reasoning capabilities of LLMs/MLLMs through post-training and agent rl, and aligning model capabilities across tasks and behaviors** robustly in complex real-world environments.
 My long-term goal is to develop reasoning alignment and social alignment AI systems that benefit society.
 I have published 6 papers in top international AI conferences such as ACL, AAAI, WWW, and MM, including associated competitions.
 I am also excited to announce the release of our newest empathetic large language model, Kardia-R1.
+As the lead contributor and first author during my internship at Ant Group , I represented the team in releasing two technical reports: [Query as Anchor](https://arxiv.org/abs/2602.14492) & [How do decoder-only llm perceive user?](https://arxiv.org/abs/2602.10622).
+Special thanks to the DeepFind team!
 I am currently seeking job opportunities related to large language models.

 Feel free to reach out via email at [jamse_yuan@163.com](mailto:jamse_yuan@163.com) 🤗 for relevant opportunities or potential collaborations —— I’m always open to research discussions!

 # 🔥 News
+- 2026.02: &nbsp;🎉🎉 Completed my 6‑month internship at Ant Group (ended Jan 2026) and published two technical reports ([Query as Anchor](https://arxiv.org/abs/2602.14492) & [How do decoder-only llm perceive user?](https://arxiv.org/abs/2602.10622)).
+Special thanks to the DeepFind team!

 - 2026.01: &nbsp;🎉🎉 Our Kardia-R1 accepted to WWW 2026 !!!

 - 2025.11: &nbsp;🎉🎉 One paper accepted to AAAI 2026 !!!